Food Traceability and FSMA

 Location Identifier: A unique identification code that an entity assigns to the physical location name identified in the corresponding location description; except that for fishing vessels, “location identifier” would mean the vessel identification number or license number (both if available) for the fishing vessel.

 Lot: The food produced during a period of time at a single physical location and identified by a specific code.
 A lot may also be referred to as a “batch” or “production run.”
-While each firm determines the size or quantity of a lot, we recommend that lots consist of product produced under uniform conditions, be as small as possible, and generally not exceed 24 hours of production.
-Limiting the size of a lot allows for more precise traceability of a product and helps narrow the scope of potentially recalled product.
+While each firm determines the size or quantity of a lot, we recommend that lots consist of products produced under uniform conditions, be as small as possible, and generally not exceed 24 hours of production.
+Limiting the size of a lot allows for more precise traceability of a product and helps narrow the scope of the potentially recalled products.

 Manufacturing/processing: Making food from one or more ingredients, or synthesizing, preparing, treating, modifying, or manipulating food, including food crops or ingredients.
 Examples of manufacturing/processing activities include the following: baking, boiling, bottling, canning, cooking, cooling, cutting, distilling, drying/ dehydrating RACs to create a distinct commodity (such as drying/dehydrating grapes to produce raisins), evaporating, eviscerating, extracting juice, formulating, freezing, grinding, homogenizing, irradiating, labeling, milling, mixing, packaging (including modified atmosphere packaging), pasteurizing, peeling, rendering, treating to manipulate ripening, trimming, washing, or waxing.
 For farms and farm mixed-type facilities, manufacturing/ processing does not include activities that are part of harvesting, packing, or holding.